Disaster Response Services

 Rapid Response - This phase of DRS' response addresses the clean-up needs through trained volunteers by mucking out flooded homes, removing downed trees and completing minor repairs after a disaster, especially covering roofs to protect homes from the elements.

-Unmet Needs assessment - An Unmet Needs Assessment is the process of conducting a community survey to identify those with unmet needs, generally several months after a disaster when the local recovery group is operational and most homeowners know the financial assistance they will be receiving from insurance and the government.
-This information is then used by the local recovery group to respond to and meet the needs of those in their community.
+Unmet Needs assessment - An Unmet Needs Assessment involves trained volunteers conducting a community survey to identify disaster survivors with unmet needs, generally several months after a disaster when the local recovery group is operational and most homeowners know the financial assistance they will be receiving from insurance and the government.
+The local recovery group uses this information to respond to and meet the needs of those in their community.

 Organizational Capacity Building - This phase of DRS' response provides training and guidance to local recovery groups, equipping them to expand their ability to help disaster survivors over the long term.